belcar-s/nova-external-terminal/README.md

 ## Details

-This image includes the graphic that may be made contributing to the outcome described above:
+This image includes the graphic that may be made contributing to the outcome described above!

 ![](https://raw.githubusercontent.com/belcar-s/nova-external-terminal/trunk/Images/readme/amazing_graphic.png)